ducchinhpro123/Express-API-Flutter/README.md

-# Express API Server for Flutter
+# Express API Server for Flutter E-Commerce

-A simple RESTful API server built with Express.js to serve as a backend for Flutter applications.
+A RESTful API server built with Express.js to serve as a backend for Flutter e-commerce applications.

 ## Features

 - RESTful API endpoints
-- In-memory data storage (can be extended to use a database)
+- MongoDB integration
+- User authentication with JWT
+- Product management with images
+- Order management system
 - Error handling middleware
 - CORS support
 - Logging with Morgan